valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle.md

 &nbsp;

+> Key Takeway: you will achieve this level of schema-driven automation for your own databases on initial creation.

+&nbsp;

 An instant Admin App and API are a great start, but there are some serious short-comings:

 * **No security -** no login authentication